theodoraiakovaki/Commentz_walter.py/README.md

 Commentz-Walter Algorithm: The core algorithm iterates through the text while matching substrings using the trie and applying the sets and depth information.

 Printing Results: The algorithm prints the positions of found substrings.

+## Options and Output
+If you include the -v or --vessel flag, additional information about the sets and substrings will be printed.